Sleep problems - symptoms

 - You fall asleep doing normal activities, such as talking or driving.

 - You regularly feel unrefreshed on awakening and are constantly fatigued.
-Sleep disorders are among the many possible causes for fatigue.
+Sleep disorders are among the many possible causes of fatigue.

 - You suspect your medication is causing your sleep problems.